 On July 7, 2020, we filed a shelf registration statement on Form S-3ASR, or the 2020 Shelf, with the SEC in relation to the registration of common stock, preferred stock, debt securities, warrants and units or any combination thereof.
-We also simultaneously entered into an Open Market Sale Agreement, or the 2020 Sales Agreement, with Jefferies LLC and SVB Leerink LLC, or collectively, the Sales Agents,), to provide for the offering, issuance and sale by us of up to an aggregate of \$350.0 million of our common stock from time to time in "at-the-market" offerings under the 2020 Shelf and subject to the limitations thereof.
+We also simultaneously entered into an Open Market Sale Agreement, or the 2020 Sales Agreement, with Jefferies LLC and SVB Leerink LLC, or collectively, the Sales Agents, to provide for the offering, issuance and sale by us of up to an aggregate of \$350.0 million of our common stock from time to time in "at-the-market" offerings under the 2020 Shelf and subject to the limitations thereof.
 We will pay to the applicable Sales Agents cash commissions of up to 3.0% of the gross proceeds of sales of common stock under the 2020 Sales Agreement.
-We have not issued any shares or received any proceeds from this offering through December 31, 2021.
+During the year ended December 31, 2022, the Company sold 455,800 shares through this offering at an average price of \$10.90 per share, resulting in net proceeds of \$4.9 million.
+As of December 31, 2022, the Company is still eligible to sell up to \$345.0 million of our common stock pursuant to the 2020 Sales Agreement under the 2020 Shelf.